 Students must undertake a limited amount of teaching or perform other services as part of their training.
-The Department of Bioengineering requires students to complete three teaching assistant assignments.
+The Department of Bioengineering requires students to complete two teaching assistant assignments.
+Services provided by teaching assistants include, but are not limited to grading, monitoring, leading labs and/or discussion sessions, offering office hours, and performing clerical tasks associated with course instruction.

 Each TA assignment will entail up to 10 hours work per week.
 Teaching assistants should expect to be available throughout the semester and through the end of final exams or after to support the courses for which they have responsibility.
 Any absence from campus for more than one week by a TA during the semester must be approved by the student's advisor and the instructor of the course for which the student is serving as a TA.

 TAs are supervised by the course instructor.
 Students should arrange to meet with the instructor prior to the beginning of the teaching assignment to discuss expectations and deadlines.
 Instructors should provide TAs sufficient instructions at the beginning of the semester and TAs are expected to fulfill all reasonable requests made by an instructor.
-Conflicts that cannot be resolved between the instructor and TA should be discussed with the bioengineering director of graduate studies.
+Conflicts that cannot be resolved between the instructor and TA should be discussed with the Bioengineering Director of Graduate Studies.

 In addition to department expectations, TAs are expected to adhere to the ethical values, principles, and university code of conduct in their relationship with faculty members, students and other community members inside and outside the university.
 The university TA Handbook found at http://honor.rice.edu/ta-handbook/ should be reviewed and used as a resource throughout the student's TA responsibilities.

-Additional information regarding TA responsibilities can be found in Addendum 4.
+Additional information regarding TA responsibilities can be found in Addendum 3.